 Guests do not need to worry about commuting between the six resorts as there are free buses for this purpose.
 Access to the resort is also convenient with four surrounding airports.
-With all of these great features, the Courchevel Ski Resort is certainly one of the best French ski resorts or even one of the best ski resorts in the world.
+With all of these great features, the Courchevel Ski Resort is certainly one of the best ski resorts in France and even arguably one of the best ski resorts in the world.

 The most AMAZING French Christmas markets you have to see! >>

 Val d’Isère, which translates to Valley of Isère, started as a little farm village in the Savoie region.
 Today, it has grown into one of the best French ski resorts out there.
 The resort does well to retain its rustic origins and feel, making it part of the resort’s signature and brand which is loved by its visitors.

 At the Albertville Winter Olympics in 1992, Val d’Isère hosted the men’s downhill race in the Face de Bellevarde ski resort.
 A number of other notable winter games were held here, including the World Championships in 2009.